d-asensio/cabify-shopping-cart/README.md

 The fact that this is a code challenge and not a real product does not mean that there is no context.
 The description of the exercise highlights three aspects that are considered valuable:

-- **Deliver production-ready code:** This means that the code must be reliable, or in other words, it must have tests.
+- **Deliver production-ready code:** Which means the code must be reliable, or in other words, it must have tests.
 - **Provide a solution that could be easy to grow and easy to add new functionality:** Which means that the code must be easily extensible on the arrival of new business needs, or in other words, maintainable.
 - **We value succinctness:** Which means that the product must be simple, or in other words, it must be an MVP that will be useful to validate the business model.

-But these are general considerations.
-To understand the context we have to focus on the nature of the product, what we know about similar products, and how it will likely evolve in future iterations if it was supposed to suit a real case scenario.
+However, these are general considerations.
+To understand the context we have to focus on the nature of the product, what we know about similar products, and how it will likely evolve in future iterations if it were supposed to suit a real case scenario.

-Acting as a product owner this is what I think is prone to change in a product like this (mini online store):
+Acting as a product owner, this is what I think is prone to change in a product like this (mini online store):

 - The price of the products
 - Discount rules